 Building a Secure Foundation

 The most effective secrets management strategy is to avoid long-lived secrets entirely.
-Cloud-native solutions, such as IAM roles and workload identity federation, make it possible to authenticate workloads without storing credentials, dramatically reducing your risk surface.
+Cloud-native solutions, such as IAM roles and workload identity federation, make it possible to authenticate workloads without storing credentials, dramatically reducing your attack surface.

 The Workload IAM Company